 Together they have six energetic and wonderful children: Samuel Spurgeon (’05), Jeremiah Tyndale (’07), Solomon Livingstone (’08), Josiah Wilberforce (’10), Abraham Moffat (’11), and Faith Elliot (’12).
 (Yes, as you can tell – we are big fans of church history and adoption.)

-When he’s not at Forest, Tyler enjoys reading, writing, taking naps, playing/watching soccer, some golf, spending time with his ridiculously awesome family and personally updating his profile on the church website. 😉
+When he’s not at Forest, Tyler enjoys reading, writing, taking naps, running, coaching his kid’s soccer teams, spending time with his ridiculously awesome family and personally updating his profile on the church website. 😉

 As a preacher, Tyler seeks to “rightly divide the Word of truth” by explaining God’s Word accurately and applying it relevantly.
 He primarily preaches expository messages that are verse by verse through books of the Bible.
 While much could be said about the definition of expository preaching, in short, it means that Tyler seeks to identify the point of a particular text of Scripture and apply it to today’s hearers as the particular point of a sermon.